rach7777/monax-may/content/platform/index.md

 ### Keys

 `monax keys` is the gateway to the common signing pipe that `monax` exposes.
 It exposes a range of developers to quickly get up to speed with prototyping their ecosystem applications.
-It also provides the reference API implementation for wallet-makers, and other, more advanced, signing solutions to satisfy in order to work seemlessly with the `monax` platform.
+It also provides the reference API implementation for wallet-makers, and other, more advanced, signing solutions to satisfy in order to work seamlessly with the `monax` platform.

 ### Files